anulsasidharan/nutri-gpt/README.md

 ## 🚀 Features
 - Upload an image of a meal (via `app.py`) → prompt the OpenAI model with a structured “food recognition” request.
-- Parses the model’s response into structured nutrition data (food items, serving sizes, calories, macronutrients).
-- Displays detected items, allows manual corrections of calorie/protein values, and exports results as JSON.
+- Displays detected items.
-- Lightweight architecture with modular Python code (client wrapper, image utilities, nutrition lookup, parsing logic).
+- Lightweight architecture with modular Python code (client wrapper, image utilities).
 - Built with Streamlit for quick UI deployment.

 ---